Wolverine971/9takes/src/blog/enneagram/enneagram-and-mental-illness.md

 <article class="section-content">

-## Mental Health Risks of the Enneagram Type 3: The Achiever
+## Type 3: Narcissistic Traits and Imposter Syndrome

 Type 3s are susceptible to a range of mental health challenges, including: